 This procedure provides the long forms of the Oracle Solaris Cluster commands.
 Most commands also have short forms.
 Except for the long and short forms of the command names, the commands are identical.

 Use the scinstall utility to complete the installation and configuration of the new node, as described in the Oracle Solaris Cluster 4.3 Software Installation Guide.

 You must also specify a network resource to be used for public network communication on each node.
 In the following example, the zone name is sczone, and sc_ipmp0 is the IPMP group name.

 clzc:sczone>add node clzc:sczone:node>set physical-host=phys-cluster-3 clzc:sczone:node>set hostname=hostname3 clzc:sczone:node>add net clzc:sczone:node:net>set address=hostname3 clzc:sczone:node:net>set physical=sc_ipmp0 clzc:sczone:node:net>end clzc:sczone:node>end clzc:sczone>exit

 For detailed instructions on configuring the node, see Creating and Configuring a Zone Cluster in Oracle Solaris Cluster 4.3 Software Installation Guide.

 Press the Return key.

 Follow the clsetup prompts.
 This option tells the cluster to ignore all requests over the public network from any new machine that is trying to add itself to the cluster.

 clsetup(1CL) man page.

-For a complete list of tasks for adding a cluster node, see Table 15, “Task Map: Adding a Cluster Node.”
+For a complete list of tasks for adding a cluster node, see Figure 15, Table 15, Task Map: Adding a Node to an Existing Global or Zone Cluster, “Task Map: Adding a Cluster Node.”